IBM/watson-stt-wer-python/README.md

 Each sub-sections will describe what configuration parameters are needed.

+# Generic Command-Line parameters

+`--config_file` or `-c` is the configuration file to be used.
+The default is `config.ini`

+`--log_level` or `-ll` is the log level to be used when running the script.
+Supported levels are as follows:
+- `ERROR` -- Print out only when things fail.
+- `WARN` -- Print out cautions and when things fail.
+- `INFO` -- (Default) Print out useful status, cautions, and when things fail.
+- `DEBUG` -- Print out every possible message.

 # Transcription
 Uses IBM Watson Speech to Text service to transcribe a folder full of audio files.
 Creates a CSV with transcriptions.